lanceengland/lanceengland.github.io/_posts/2014-03-24-t-sql-study-01-create-view-and-procedure-options.markdown

 ---
 date : 2014-03-24 01:32:24
 ---
-# T-SQL Study #01: Create View and Procedure Options
+# T-SQL Study: Create View and Procedure Options

 It's time to work on some goals for 2014.
 Obtaining a SQL Server certification is something I had planned to pursue last year, but am determined to tackle it this year.
 The first test is [70-461: Querying Microsoft SQL Server](http://www.microsoft.com/learning/en-us/exam-70-461.aspx).
 For each test, I will review the high level objectives, jot down the areas I am weak in, and then blog about it.
 When I'm finished I will have a collection of study notes and will also have increased my blog post count for this year.
 That, my friends, is called efficiency ;)